A02YYUW Waterproof Ultrasonic Sensor with Arduino, ESP32, & ESP8266

 A02YYUW Waterproof Ultrasonic Sensor with Arduino, ESP32, & ESP8266- today we are going to use A02YYUW Waterproof Ultrasonic Sensor with Arduino, ESP32 WiFi + Bluetooth Module, and the Nodemcu ESP8266 WiFi module.

 I’ve already written quite detailed articles on the HC-SR04 and JSN SR04T Waterproof Ultrasonic sensors.
-I’ve used both of these sensors in projects ranging from beginners to intermediate and advanced levels.
-So, in this article, I won’t go into much detail about these sensors; I’ll just do a brief comparison.
+I have used both of these sensors in projects ranging from beginners to intermediate and advanced levels.
+So, in this article, I won’t go into much detail about these sensors; I will just do a brief comparison.
 But if you want to know more about these sensors in detail, you can check out my previous videos and articles.

 Anyway, let’s do a side by side comparison of the A02YYUM Waterproof Ultrasonic Sensor with its ultrasonic siblings.